Shared Anchor Load Resolution & Capacity Verification

 • Loads evolve along embedded chain, reducing the tension and increasing the angle with the horizontal plane

-• Chain and soil properties influence transfer
+• Chain and soil properties influence load transfer

 Anchor Load Aggregation